fgmccabe/l-and-o/Doc/Reference/syntax.markdown

 ### String literals {#token:string}

-\index{syntax!strings} \index{string syntax} String literals are written as a sequence of character references (see \ref{token:stringcharacter}) – not including new-line or paragraph separator characters – surrounded by `"` marks.
+String literals are written as a sequence of character references (see \ref{token:stringcharacter}) – not including new-line or paragraph separator characters – surrounded by `"` marks.

 > The reason for not permitting new-lines to occur in string literals is that that enables a particularly silly kind of syntax error to be picked up easily: a missing string quote will always generate a syntax error at the end of the line.
-The restriction does not affect the possible string literals, as it is always possible to use `\n` to indicate a new-line character, and the L&O compiler concatenates sequences of string literals into a single string literal.
+The restriction does not affect the possible string literals, as it is always possible to use `\n` to indicate a new-line character.
->
-> One benefit of the automatic string merge feature is that when a program has a lengthy string embedded in it it can be formatted both for display and for program tidiness.

-The grammar rule for string literals is very similar to the production for symbols.
-Note however, that string literals are interpreted as synonyms for lists of `char`s.

-    tok(ST(L)) --> "\"", strChar(C)*C^L,"\"".
+In addition to simple string literals, L&O also supports *string interpolation*.
+An interpolated string has embedded expressions within it: in effect, the string literal is really a string-valued expression.

+For example, the string:

+    "hello $he said"

+is an interpolated string where the characters `$he` should be replace by the value generated from the variable `he`.

+The general form of interpolation expression has some significant variations: the expression can be enclosed in parentheses:

+    "hello $(master.name) said"

+It may also be followed by a *format string* — a signal to format the result in a special way:

+    "he paid $amnt:0099.99; into the account"

+A format string is signaled by a colon immediately after the main part of the interpolation expression and is terminated by a semi-colon.

+How format strings, and interpolated expressions are *interpreted* is left to another section.
+Here we focus on the issues involved with tokenizing such strings.
+Note that within an interpolation expression we may have other string literals, even other interpolated strings:

+    "he paid $(Acc.check("fred")) into the account"

+The quotes surrounding the inner string `"fred"` are hidden from the outer interpolated string by virtue of the fact that it is embedded within parentheses.

 ### Interpolated Strings